Start9Labs/documentation/source/getting-started/diy.rst

 By popular demand, we are pleased to present this "Do it Yourself" (DIY) guide for the Start9 Embassy personal server!

+.. warning:: This DIY guide is for Embassy OS version 0.2.13.
+A substantive change will be made to this guide for Embassy OS 0.3.0 scheduled for release in July.
+When 0.3.0 launches it will require hardware updates.
+Please `contact us <https://docs.start9.com/support/contact.html>`_ for additional information.

 Motivation
 ==========

 There are four reasons you might prefer to build your own Embassy instead of purchasing one from us.

 #.
-You already have a Raspberry Pi and would like to re-purpose it.
+You already own the necessary hardware and would like to re-purpose it.

 #.
-You want to save on shipping costs.
+You live outside the US and want to save on shipping costs.

 #.
+You do not trust Start9's supply chain.

-You prefer not to divulge your physical shipping address.
+#.
+You do not want to share your shipping address.

 #.
 You just like building things.